lohithn123/intervie/README.md

 An advanced multi-agent AI system that conducts voice-based interviews and automatically generates polished, publishable articles from the conversations.

+## 🚀 Project Status: Complete! ✅

+All development phases have been successfully completed:

+- ✅ **Phase 1**: Core Agent Logic - Multi-agent workflow with Pydantic AI
+- ✅ **Phase 2**: API Backend & Persistence - FastAPI with async SQLite
+- ✅ **Phase 3**: Voice Integration - ElevenLabs STT/TTS with WebSocket streaming
+- ✅ **Phase 4**: Front-End & Deployment - Docker containerization and cloud deployment scripts

+The platform is now production-ready and can be deployed to AWS, GCP, or Azure.

 ## 🌟 Features

 - **Voice-Based Interviews**: Real-time voice conversation using ElevenLabs STT/TTS